spencercdz/makanalready_donation_app/README.md

 # Makan Already - Codemmandos

 Welcome to the **Makan Already** project repository!
-This is our submission for the **SUTD WTH: Makan Already?** website challenge.
+This is our submission for the **SUTD WTH: Reducing Inequalities** category.
 The application connects low-income families with food donors (buffet restaurant owners) to help redistribute food, tackling both food insecurity and food waste.

 ## Key Features:
 - **Advanced Account Registration and Login**: Secure user authentication for both food donors and recipients.